Gina Bennett

 Gina M. Bennett is an American writer and retired intelligence analyst.
 She worked as a Central Intelligence Agency terrorism senior targeting analyst and as the senior advisor for the Directorate of Strategic Operational Planning at the National Counterterrorism Center.
-She is known for being one of the first intelligence services personnel to identify Osama bin Laden as a threat to national security, which is covered in the documentaries Manhunt: The Search for Bin Laden, The Spymasters, and Makers: Women Who Make America.
+She is known for being one of the first intelligence services personnel to identify Osama bin Laden as a threat to United States national security, which is covered in the documentaries Manhunt: The Search for Bin Laden, The Spymasters, and Makers: Women Who Make America.
 Bennett is an adjunct professor in security studies at Georgetown University.
-She authored three books, National Security Mom: Why "Going Soft" Will Make America Strong in 2008, How Kids Can Be Good Citizens: Lessons for Keeping America Strong & Safe in 2013, and America Needs a Time-Out: National Security Mom 2 in 2019.
+She authored four books, National Security Mom: Why "Going Soft" Will Make America Strong in 2008, How Kids Can Be Good Citizens: Lessons for Keeping America Strong & Safe in 2013, America Needs a Time-Out: National Security Mom 2 in 2019, and If Two of Them Are Dead in 2025.

 Early life and education

-Bennett is the daughter of a United States Navy veteran who served during the Korean War.
+Bennett is the youngest of five children of a United States Navy veteran who served during the Korean War.
+She has ancestors who fought during the American Revolutionary War.
+Bennett grew up in Virginia Beach, Virginia and at Joint Expeditionary Base–Little Creek.

-She graduated from the University of Virginia and earned a master's degree from the Marine Corps War College.
+She graduated from the University of Virginia with a bachelor's degree in economics and foreign affairs, with a minor in religious studies, and earned a master's degree in security studies from the Marine Corps War College.

 Career

+Bennett worked in the intelligence and national security field for thirty four years.
+She began her career in 1988 as a GS-4 clerk typist with the United States Department of State.
+She was later promoted as a terrorism watch officer within the department's Bureau of Intelligence and Research.